bob-606/5.easa.fi/README.md

 ## 151. What is the purpose of the horizontal stabiliser?
-What is the purpose of the horizontal stabiliser?
 - Commencing turns around the vertical axis
 - Stabilising the aircraft around the longitudinal axis
 - Stabilising the aircraft around the vertical axis